 Acidic vs Neutral vs Alkaline pH

 We measure pH as a number ranging from 0-14 or thereabouts.
 The lower the number the more acidic, and the higher the more alkaline.

 Acidic substances have a low pH, between 0 and about 6.
 There’s not a lot of free hydrogen to bind to other parts of the solution.
 Instead, the salts move about freely and bind to whatever else they can find.

 Plant roots by and large have their own mild negative charge to help them draw nutrients to them in soil.
 In a hydroponics system, without the charge of the hydrogen keeping them back the salts flood into the roots.
-The tissue become overwhelmed or begins to break down entirely.
+The tissue becomes overwhelmed or begins to break down entirely.

 In our hydro setup the hydrogen locks up the useful parts of the salts.
 It also actively tears at the roots, stealing away compounds already inside.
 If you’ve ever seen drain cleaner tear through a clog you have an idea how destructive an alkaline substance can be.

 When the pH is neutral, the salts in the solution don’t really do much beyond dissolve.
 They are readily available for uptake by plants.
 Their roots can draw the nutrients they need right more or less as needed.

 “A pH of 5.4 to 6.2 will allow fertilizer nutrients to be available for plant growth for most plants.
 However, each plant has its own optimal range for growth.”Thomas A. Dudek, Michigan State University Extension Officer